oat-sa/lib-lti1p3-nrps/doc/tool.md

-    $registration,                     // [required] as the tool, it will call the platform of this registration 'https://example.com/memberships', // [required] to a given membership service url 'Learner',                         // [optional] we can filter members for a role (default: no filter) 10                                 // [optional] and limit the number of presented members (default: no limit) );
+    $registration,                     // [required] as the tool, it will call the platform of this registration 'https://example.com/memberships', // [required] to a given membership service url 'Learner',                         // [optional] we can filter members for a role (default: no filter) 10,                                // [optional] and limit the number of presented members (default: no limit), true                               // [optional] and ask the members groups enrollments (default: false) );

 // Membership identifier